 - 10 curly kale leaves, stems removed

 To serve, use crusty toast or cooked rice, quinoa, or chickpeas (optional)

 - Over medium heat, heat oil in a large saucepan.
-Add leeks, garlic and salt.
-Cook, stirring until softened.
+Add leeks, garlic, and salt.
+Cook, stir until softened.

 - Add the vegetable stock and bring to a boil.